sap-tutorials/Tutorials/tutorials/cp-cf-dev-01-prepare-app/cp-cf-dev-01-prepare-app.md

 [ACCORDION-BEGIN [Step 5: ](Add a unique host name to the deployment descriptor)]

-The host name for your app must be unique within a combination of region and environment, in that it forms the most significant part of the fully qualified hostname in the app's URL space.
-For example, if your app host name is `myapp`, the fully qualified hostname for the Cloud Foundry environment in the `EU10` region will be:
+The host name for your app must be unique within a combination of region and runtime, in that it forms the most significant part of the fully qualified hostname in the app's URL space.
+For example, if your app host name is `myapp`, the fully qualified hostname for the Cloud Foundry runtime in the `EU10` region will be:

 `myapp.cfapps.eu10.hana.ondemand.com`

-If someone else is already using that hostname within that region and environment, you won't be able to deploy your application.
+If someone else is already using that hostname within that region and runtime, you won't be able to deploy your application.

   1. Add a parameter named `host` to the `manifest.yml` file and provide a unique value.
 For example, use your birth date or a random number or string or incorporate your user ID: